Zapfenkiller/USB-Userport/README.md

 # USB Userport

-DIY electronic projects can interface to the modern OS again using the generic HID class driver.
+DIY electronic projects can interface to the modern OS again using USB and the generic HID class driver.
 Now we are getting back to the old days of virtually unlimited direct HW access to homebrew electronics.
-Ahead the additional microcontroller in the interface can enable things the host is not capable at all.
+Ahead the additional microcontroller in the interface can enable things the host is not capable of at all.

 ## Features